SOORAJTS2001/IIT_INTERSHIP_PYTHON_BACKEND/documentation.md

 - Set the maximum file size to 16 MB.
 - Set a secret key to enable secure sessions.
 - Create a context for the application.
+- Uploaded songs are stored in the static folder

 Define a Song model using SQLAlchemy: